Introduction

 RTL: Right to Left Laguages

-RTL means Right to Left laguages like Arabic and Hebrew
+RTL means Right to Left laguages like Arabic and Hebrew.
+Learn how to enable support for right-to-left text in our template:

 There are two strict requirements for enabling RTL in Bootstrap-powered pages.

-From there, you’ll need to include an RTL version of our CSS.
-For example, here’s the stylesheet for our compiled and minified CSS with RTL enabled:
+From there, you’ll need to include an RTL version of our CSS (main.min.rtl.css).
+Example:

 Color Modes (Light, Dark, and Auto Mode Toggle)